 Bringing Ingenuity to Life leads to record year for PA Consulting

-LONDON, April 12, 2022 /PRNewswire/ -- PA Consulting (PA), the consultancy that's bringing ingenuity to life, today announces a record performance for the year ending December 2021.
+NEW YORK, April 14, 2022 /PRNewswire/ -- PA Consulting (PA), the consultancy that's bringing ingenuity to life, today announces a record performance for the year ending December 2021.
 PA's teams of experts have applied their ingenuity to deliver innovation for their clients during a transformative year.
-PA's results make it one of the fastest growing major consultancies in 2021.
+PA's strong results make it one of the fastest growing major consultancies in 2021.

 In 2021 PA:

-- generated fee income of £691.5 million, with 24 per cent YOY growth
+- generated global fee income of £691.5 million, with 24 percent YOY growth.
+In the US, PA generated £81.3 million in revenue, and saw 46 percent YOY growth.

 - launched and committed £10 million to The PA Foundation to support disadvantaged groups across its global communities

-- PA is the only company with the expertise to accelerate new growth ideas from concept, through design, development, and to commercial success.
-And to revitalise organisations, building the leadership, culture, systems and processes to make innovation a reality.
+PA is the only company with the expertise to accelerate new growth ideas from concept, through design, development, and to commercial success.
+And to revitalize organizations, building the leadership, culture, systems, and processes to make innovation a reality.

-In 2021, PA continued delivering exciting work across the consumer and manufacturing, defence and security, energy and utilities, financial services, government and public services, health and life sciences, and transport sectors.
-During the year, PA also continued to hire world-class talent and re-doubled its investment in creating a culture where its people excel.
+In 2021, PA continued delivering exciting work across the consumer and manufacturing, defense and security, energy and utilities, financial services, government and public services, health and life sciences, and transport sectors.
+PA also continued to hire world-class talent and re-doubled its investment in creating a culture where its people excel.

 The completion of Jacobs' strategic investment in March 2021 marked the beginning of a successful new chapter for PA.
 Jacobs' complementary capabilities have further strengthened PA's ability to deliver innovative solutions for its clients.